ashwintumma23/EventbriteDataVisualizations/README.md

 #### Visualizations
 This section lists the various visualizations that are developed for this project
 * Heatmap of geographical location of events across the world (with integration to Google Maps)
-* Heatmap of count of events in the United States
+* Heatmap of count of events in the United States (using D3.js)
-* Bubble Chart showcasing the different types/ formats of events that occur on Eventbrite.
+* Bubble Chart showcasing the different types/ formats of events that occur on Eventbrite (using D3.js).

 Heatmap of Geographical Location of Events across the world (Google Maps API)
 ================================================================================